rflandau/Orv/README.md

 A knows how to access Service A directly and can respond to requests with LeafA's service address.
 In our current model, A would also know the address to Service B, so a request that reaches root can respond immediately.
 Our original design did not support this and, per the diagram, A would need to route a request for Service B down to B, which would know the service's actual address.

 This design architecture would increase average hop count, which isn't ideal; possibly encourage an east-west traffic pattern; and possibly distribute the load more evenly in relatively constrained environments.
 Requests would have to go further on average, but this design could support Orv being implemented at Layer 3, while the current design can only support layer 4 and layer 5.
 Root would bear less, or at least different, load: VKs could reduce memory usage by grouping services from the same child into that child's entry.
-Root would still be responsible for forwarding a lot of packets (depending on the balance of the tree), though this could be mitigated by incorporating [Rivered VaultKeepers](#rivering-vaultkeepers).
+Root would still be responsible for forwarding a lot of packets (depending on the balance of the tree), though this could be mitigated by incorporating [Rivered Vaultjeepers](#rivering-vaultkeepers).

 ## Decrementing Height